How Long Should You Wait After Tinting To Roll Down Windows?

 • Resist the urge to touch or clean the windows: Let the tint film cure undisturbed for the recommended timeframe.

 • Follow aftercare instructions: Your tinting professional will provide specific instructions on caring for your newly tinted windows.
-This may include avoiding car washes or using abrasive cleaners for a certain period.
+This may include avoiding washes or using abrasive cleaners for a certain period.

 Conclusion